iCloud Authentication

 Access from Mainland China

-Access to iCloud.com is blocked from mainland China. icloudpd can be used with --domain cn parameter to support downloading iCloud Photos from mainland China, however, people reported mixed results with that parameter.
+Access to iCloud.com is blocked from mainland China. icloudpd can be used with the --domain cn parameter to support downloading iCloud Photos from mainland China; however, people have reported mixed results with that parameter.

 FIDO